OpenOLAT/OpenOLAT/README.md

 You can override them with -D in the command line.

-You need an empty database named olat.
+You need an empty database named `olat`.
 The maven command will create and drop databases automatically but need an existing database to do that.
 Here we will explain it with MySQL.